drupal/cms-launcher/README.md

 ## How to try it

 [Download the latest release](https://github.com/drupal/cms-launcher/releases) for your operating system, under "Assets".
 For Linux and macOS users not sure which version to download, see [Select correct version](#select-correct-version) below.
+On Linux, right-click file and select "Executable as Program".

 This app is under development and should not be considered stable.
 If you encounter buggy behavior, [please report it](https://github.com/drupal/cms-launcher/issues)!